harshpatelzzz/RailwayManagementSystemRealTime/README.md

 ## Usage

-1. The system automatically streams tweets mentioning Indian Railways
+1. Users send complaints to your Telegram Bot
+2. Complaints are automatically sent to Kafka for processing
-2. Tweets are classified as emergency (1) or feedback (0)
+3. Spark classifies complaints as emergency (1) or feedback (0)
+4. Complaints are stored in MySQL database
-3. Administrators can view and respond to tweets via the web interface
+5. Administrators can view and respond to complaints via the web interface
-4. Responses are automatically posted back to Twitter
+6. Responses are automatically sent back to users via Telegram

 ## Features

-- Real-time tweet streaming from Twitter API
+- Real-time complaint reception via Telegram Bot
 - Automatic classification using ML models
 - Interactive web dashboard for administrators
-- Automated response system
+- Automated response system via Telegram
-- PNR extraction from tweets
+- PNR extraction from complaints
-- Location tracking (latitude/longitude)
+- Location tracking (latitude/longitude) - optional
 - Historical data analysis
+- User-friendly Telegram interface

 ## License